appacademy/may-21-module-3-notes/week-07/day-01/study-guide.md

 ### Semantic HTML

-Review the [semantic-html.html] file.
+Review the [semantic-html.html] file for all the HTML tags that you should know the semantic use of for the assessment.
 Try opening it in the browser to see what the outcome is!

 - Pay particular attention to picking the most appropriate semantic HTML elements.
 Not everything goes in a `div`!